vivint/rothko/README.md

 Source the .setup script to add some values to your path (run `. .setup`).
 Be sure to have `vgo` installed in your `$PATH`.
 If you are working on the ui, you can run `roth onboard` to have it install the required set of npm dependencies, and `roth live` to have it spin up a live server.
+Any changes to the Go or Elm code will cause the code to be rebuilt and any open web pages to reload.
 You can then visit a demo site with some demo data at localhost:8080.

 ## In general